-Securities Held or Controlled

-Marie-Noël Colussi Common Shares (#) DSU (#) Options (#) Warrants (#) Notes (US\$)

-Age: 53 11,075 3,182 238,092 Nil 10,000
+Common Shares (#) DSU (#) Options (#) Warrants (#) Notes (US\$) 11,075 3,182 268,092 Nil 10,000

-Executive since:

-May 9, 2002

-Laval, Québec, Canada

-Philippe Dubuc Age: 55
+Philippe Dubuc Age: 56

 Executive since: February 24, 2016

 Montreal, Québec, Canada

 Senior Vice President and Chief Financial Officer

 Mr. Dubuc brings more than 25 years of experience in investment banking in the healthcare sector and in management.
 He started his career as a management consultant at Groupe Secor, a well-known Quebec-based consulting firm which is now part of KPMG.
 He then served as Managing Director, Investment Banking at National Bank Financial.
 In this role, he headed the healthcare group and was involved in numerous financing and M&A transactions.
 He later founded a manufacturing company which he sold after seven years of successful operations.
 Mr. Dubuc holds a M.B.A. from McGill University and a B.Comm. from Concordia University.